 - How might pharmacists’ services be used to manage chronic disease and mitigate the burden of illness?

-To help practitioners answer these questions, the Public Health Law Academy offers the following trainings that examine real-life scenarios and current public health challenges, demonstrating the myriad ways that law and policy influence health outcomes:
+To help practitioners answer these questions, the Public Health Law Academy offers the trainings listed below, which examine real-life scenarios and current public health challenges, demonstrating the myriad ways that law and policy influence health outcomes.